 So I began using these live voices and recordings inside the music I was producing and adopted the name of the machine I was using to create the work, so in some ways not that far from where I first began at home recording the family and school friends.

 How have you evolved or adapted the technological aspects of your practice alongside your -more than 20 years expanding- career?

-In many ways my life’s work has been born from a series of chance encounters and discoveries of technology.
-I was born in the 1960s and so growing up in the 1970s offered a very different approach to life than it does today.
-Technology was not as abundant then as it is today, the very idea of being able to maintain a relationship with the world further than your close friends and family was an impossible fantasy, and could only be achieved by finding a pen-pal on the other side of the globe to communicate with.
-Today at the swish of a thumb we can meet people, make sounds, discover new worlds.
+In many ways, my life’s work has been born from a series of chance encounters and discoveries in technology.
+I was born in the 1960s, so growing up in the 1970s offered a different approach to life than it does today.
+Technology was not as abundant then as it is today; the very idea of being able to maintain a relationship with the world further than your close friends and family was an impossible fantasy and could only be achieved by finding a pen pal on the other side of the globe to communicate with.
+Today at the swish of a thumb, we can meet people, make sounds, and discover new worlds.

-It was about possibilities and to this day my work and explorations with technology follow a similar enthusiastic route.
+It was about possibilities, and to this day, my work and explorations with technology follow a similar enthusiastic route.
 What if…is a question that frequently raises its head during sessions and engagements with commissions?
 The technology enabled this process to begin for me.
-It’s rather like the camera in a mobile phone.
+It’s rather like the camera on a mobile phone.
 I doubt very much whether many of the people documenting every droll moment of their lives would necessarily photograph it were it not for the fact that it’s simply accessible and possible.

 Your latest sound installation, ‘The Dreamer is still asleep’ at the National Trust property Little Moreton Hall in Cheshire, is a sound and aromatic installation that explores the transcendent state between sleeping and waking with sounds that would once have filled the hall.
 Could you tell us about the intellectual process behind it?